 Why Pay More?

-Naturally, it happened in the evening, not during the day when repair shops were open, and on Sunday, to boot, when businesses closed early.
+Naturally, it happened in the evening, not during the day when repair shops were open, and on Sunday,when businesses closed early.

 Lisa and I were in Virginia on our first long-distance ride and needed gas.
 After filling up, Lisa noticed her back tire was flat.
 Not the front tire, naturally, but the inaccessible back.

 We filled the tire at the air pump.
 It immediately deflated.
 Lisa rolled the bike forward, and I knelt behind to look for the leak but couldn’t find it.
-We called oradside assistance.
+We called roadside assistance.

 The sympathetic operator said, “Sorry you are experiencing trouble,” and called a tow truck.